Why do Cats Roll on the Ground?

 See files for Cats

-Occasionally, the behavior of cats can be inexplicable to humans.
-Things that seem funny to us, like chasing strings or climbing up curtains, are actually based on instinct.
+Occasionally, a cat's behavior can be inexplicable to humans.
+Things that seem funny to us, like chasing strings or climbing up curtains, are completely normal to them and are actually based on their feline instinct.

 If you've ever seen your cat rolling on the ground, chances are you've wondered what motivates this peculiar behavior.
-It may be accompanied by some meowing and somewhat contorted movements.
-If you want to know why do cats roll on the ground, keep reading the following article by AnimalWised.
+It may also be accompanied by some meowing and somewhat contorted movements.
+If you want to know why cats roll on the ground, keep reading the following article by AnimalWised!

 Cat rolling on back to mark territory